KABITATHUYAJU98/Blog_Project/README.md

 - To register a new account, click the "Sign Up" butto and fill in the required information.
 - To log in, enter your username and password on the login page.
-- Once logged in, you will be able to access the dashboard.
+- Once logged in, you will be able to access the dashboard by clicking the "Dashboard" button in the navigation bar.
 - In the dashboard, you can create, edit, and delete your blog posts.